 Most people grow apple trees for their fruit.
 Apples are nutritious and delicious, so they're often grown for their culinary value.
 You can also grow apple trees for their ornamental value.
 The delicate blossoms are a showstopper, and the scraggly branch formations are a feast for the eyes, especially in winter when the leaves fall to reveal the bare branches.

-Like with any tree, apple trees offer shade too.
-They grow to a maximum of about 29 feet in height.
+Like with many trees, apple trees also offer shade.
+They grow to a maximum of about 30 feet in height.
 However, many saplings available for purchase are dwarf varieties that stay much smaller.
 The trees are host to various wildlife, including pollinators that love to snack on the pollen of apple tree flowers.

 Avoid planting apple trees where they'll be fully exposed to heavy winds.
-Wind can damage and stress apple trees.
+Wind can damage and stress these trees.
 If you have limited options, protect plants from wind damage by positioning them near a sunny wall.
 If possible, plant trees where they'll get plenty of sun.
-In areas with mild winters, place your tree in a spot where it will be protected from hot midday rays.
-This may protect it from midwinter thaws and freezes that can encourage premature growth and promptly kill it off.
+In areas with mild winters, place your tree in a spot where it will be protected from hot afternoon sun.
+This may also protect it from midwinter thaws and freezes that can encourage premature growth and promptly kill it off.

 How to Grow Apples

-Apple trees aren't too fussy about the cold and aren't frost tender, so they're ideal for cooler climates.
+Apple trees aren't too fussy about the cold, so they're ideal for cooler climates.
 With a bit of care and attention, you'll be harvesting juicy apples in no time.

 - Common Name: Apple